 Weary of mainstream entertainment driven by secular narratives and anti-Christian cultural messaging, Christian filmmakers, screenwriters, and producers are forging a film industry where stories of faith are portrayed on the silver screen with a mission “to recapture the imagination of a generation with the Gospel.”

-NRB members such as PureFlix, Salem Media Group, Educational Media Foundation, and Angel Studios play a central, strategic role in the movement for family-friendly and faith-based entertainment.
+NRB members and convention sponsors such as PureFlix, Salem Media Group, Educational Media Foundation, and Angel Studios play a central, strategic role in the movement for family-friendly and faith-based entertainment.

 A wholesome streaming service that offers thousands of movies and TV shows on-demand, NRB member PureFlix is known for its “clean entertainment” and “feel-good movies.”
 Founded by Michael Scott, David A.R.
 White, and Russell White, PureFlix Entertainment originally began as a small film studio behind box office hits such as “God’s Not Dead,”“The Case for Christ,” and “Do You Believe?” and later launched its streaming platform in 2014.
 PureFlix Entertainment, currently known as Pinnacle Peak Pictures, produced original films that collectively grossed over $195 million in box offices worldwide.
 Pinnacle Peak Pictures is noted for award-winning films such as the “I’m Not Ashamed,” “Unplanned,” and even co-produced films such as “Redeeming Love.”